morpig/morpig/README.md

 ## Hello 👋
 I'm Dito from Jakarta, Indonesia and currently doing my undergraduate/bachelor's degree.

-Other than uni, I currently manage server infrastructure & backend for an expat-owned company in Jakarta.
+Other than uni, I currently manage server infrastructure (AWS + bare metal) & backend (node + bun) for an expat-owned company in Jakarta.

 - 📫 Contact me over at [Twitter DM (@morpiggg)](https://twitter.com/morpiggg) or email at morpig2@gmail.com.